-Fine artist Luciana Haill has pioneered the monitoring of brainwaves (the EEG signal) in Art.
-Her work intersects new technology, creativity and research with dreams, the brain and the unconscious to make mental processes visible (in particular, lucid dreams, meditation and nostalgia).
+Fine artist Luciana Haill pioneered communication from brainwave mapping into her Art since the early 1990s.
+Her work intersects new technology, neuroscience, creativity and research with dreams, and the unconscious to make mental processes visible (in particular, lucid dreams, meditation and nostalgia).
 She creates artworks which combine digital media, augmented reality, performance, drawing and binaural soundscapes.
 Her brainwave artworks have been described as a form of ephemeral portraiture through monitoring the brain’s EEG signal.

 Luciana experienced viral meningitis as a teenager which led to a fascination with the brain.
 She studied Fine Art and graduated in Interactive Art under the inspirational leadership of Professor Roy Ascott influenced with cybernetics and telematics, to make art that can be technoetic.
 She has delivered keynotes & presentations in Mexico City in CENART, iMal in Brussels, The October Gallery in Holborn, for ‘Breaking Convention’ in Greenwich University, Nesta in Shoreditch Village Underground.
 And has created installations for pop-ups in festivals ‘The Secret Garden Party” in the science tent, & in The Guerrilla Zoo as well as for several events known as Hackstock & for Modern Panic X. Her work has been shown internationally at major venues including The Royal Academy, The Royal Institution, The Sage Gateshead, The Waag Society Amsterdam, The Psychedelic society of The Netherlands, Liverpool International Festival of Psychedelia, KIBLA in Slovenia, CENART in Mexico City, The Science Gallery ‘Lates’ and The Kinetica Art Fair in London.
 Research trips have involved travel to Hawaii, New York and India.